-Four agencies share ownership in the Joint Water Commission including: Cities of Hillsboro, Forest Grove, and Beaverton and the Tualatin Valley Water District (TVWD).
+Four agencies share ownership in the Joint Water Commission (JWC) including the Cities of Hillsboro, Forest Grove, and Beaverton, and the Tualatin Valley Water District.

 All of the agencies serve areas in Washington County and have varying water source supplies and levels of ownership in the Joint Water Commission.

 |City of Hillsboro: Located in central Washington County with a population of approximately 99,340, the City of Hillsboro Water Department serves the part of City of Hillsboro that lies west of Cornelius Pass Road and south of Highway 26 (Sunset Highway).
 This fast-growing area has its roots as an agricultural community, but in recent years has attracted enough business and high-tech industry to earn the nickname the “Silicon Forest.”
 The City of Hillsboro also serves rural western Washington County with a slow-sand filter plant on the upper-Tualatin River.|

 |City of Forest Grove: The City of Forest Grove, in western Washington County, is the smallest of the member agencies with a population of approximately 23,500.
 Forest Grove’s economy is largely based on surrounding agriculture and Pacific University.
 Forest Grove also has its own treatment plant on Clear Creek.
 Forest Grove was Hillsboro’s original partner when the Joint Water Commission first formed in 1976.|